ncpa0cpl/react-quarks/README.md

 quarkWithAPromise.set({ p: somePromise });
 ```

-## Advanced Usage

-Quarks are intended to be used with small sets of data, unlike with some others management libraries like for example Redux, Quarks are not supposed to hold big objects that contain all of your app global data.

-Instead you should try to create a separate Quark for each piece of data you want to store.
-Ideally Quarks would hold only primitive values and for that the API methods from the 'Basics' section should be sufficient, however with how complex React applications often are sometimes it is impossible.
-For that reason Quarks implement also some more advanced API methods.

-### Dictionaries, Arrays, Selectors, Actions and Middlewares
+## Dictionaries, Arrays, Selectors, Actions and Middlewares

-If your Quark holds arrays of data or dictionaries using just `use`, `get` and `set` can become cumbersome.
+If your Quark holds arrays of data or dictionaries using just `use`, `get` and `set` can become cumbersome, to make it easier to use your Quarks you can define actions, selectors and middlewares that will help minimize the boilerplate and ease the development.

 ### Selectors